Christianity 2.0 – Starting Over

 The resurrection of Jesus is the historical event that demonstrates this fact.

-One good idea is to look for pieces of Good News 2.0 already floating around in human consciousness around the world.
+Pieces of Good News 2.0 already floating around in human consciousness around the world.
+Some people already get it.

 (1) Pierre Teilhard de Chardin, The Divine Milieu (NY Fontana Books, 1963), p.
 77